jigth/jigth/README.md

 # General Skills

+* Communication
+* Team Work
+* Make good documentation
+* Curiosity and will to learn about new topics
+* Diagraming processes

+# Tech Skills

 * Backend Development
 * Frontend Development
 * CLI Tools (such as Tmux, Kubectl, git, GNU Core tools, Scripting...)